A canonical tree decomposition for order types, and some applications: A bijection to decompose triangulations through one bowtie product

-In order to show that $T$ is a triangulation of $\kappa$, it remains to prove that it consists of noncrossing edges.
+We recognize \cref{eq:const_edges_triangulation}.
+It now remains to argue that the edges in $E$ are pairwise noncrossing.
 By hypothesis, the edges in $T'_{XX}\subseteq T'$ are pairwise noncrossing, and similarly for the edges in $T''_{YY}$, or in $H$.
 An edge in $T'_{XX}$ cannot cross an edge in $T''_{YY}$ as $X$ and $Y$ are mutually avoiding sets in $\kappa$.
 Finally, an edge of $H$ cannot cross in $\kappa$ an edge of $T'_{XX}$ (resp. $T''_{YY}$ by symmetry): suppose by contradiction that $x_1y_1\in H$ is crossing $x_2x_3\in T'_{XX}$ in $\kappa$.
-Then it would imply that the edges $x_1x^*$ and $x_2x_3$ are two crossing edges in $T'$, which is impossible as $T'$ is a triangulation.\end{proof}
+Then it would imply that the edges $x_1x^*$ and $x_2x_3$ are two crossing edges in $T'$, which is impossible as $T'$ is a triangulation of $\chi$.
+Altogether, $E$ is a triangulation of $\kappa$.
+This ends the proof of \cref{p:bij}.